ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 ## 3. Quantification of Gene Expression in ImageJ

-In this step, a key will be generated to help calculate the expression of each gene in each cellular ROI.
+In this step, a key file will be generated to help calculate the expression of each gene in each cellular ROI.
 Gene expression is calculated as an area-fraction (the percent of a cellular ROI that contains fluorescent signal).
 These expression values can be used as-is during the data visualization and analyses in Step 4, or can be converted into a value representing the number of pixels or ums that are positive for a fluorescent signal.
 This conversion will take place in the R scripts used for visualization and analysis.

 #### Required Data